Estimation of Population Size with Heterogeneous Catchability and Behavioural Dependence: Applications to Air and Water

-The dummy variables $i$ ,$j$, and $k$ take value 1 for capture and 0 otherwise.
+The dummy variables $i$, $j$, and $k$ take value 1 for capture and 0 otherwise.
 The total number of events with a particular capture status, say ($i,j,k$), is denoted by $x_{ijk}$.
-For example, the count $x_{101}$ associated with the cell (1, 0, 1) represents the number of events that appear in the first and the third lists but absent in the second list.
-Similarly, $x_{000}$ represents the number of events that are not captured by any of the three sources and remains unknown.
+For example, the count $x_{101}$ associated with the cell ($1,0,1$) represents the number of events that appear in the first and the third lists but are absent in the second list.
+Note that $N=\sum_{i,j,k}x_{ijk}=n+x_{000}$, where $n=\sum_{i,j,k\neq 0}x_{ijk}$ refers to the total number of individuals that are recorded at least in one list, and $x_{000}$ refers the total count of individuals that are not recorded in any of the three lists.
 Therefore, the problem of estimating the population size $N=\sum_{i,j,k}x_{ijk}$ is equivalent to that of the unknown cell count $x_{000}$.
-Interested readers are referred to \cite{Zaslavsky93,Chatterjee20a} for a detailed discussion on TRS and associated estimation methodology.
+Interested readers are referred to \cite{Zaslavsky93, Chatterjee20a} for a detailed discussion on TRS and associated estimation methodology.
 In this article, we consider the problem of estimating disease prevalence motivated by TRS data available from the following case studies on epidemiological surveillance related to fatal illness due to air and water borne bacteria and viruses.